kxdang/kien-trillo-app/README.md

 ## Trillo App

-A web application mockup made only use flexbox
+A web application mockup made only use flexbox, this is the second project from [Advanced CSS and SASS](https://www.udemy.com/course/advanced-css-and-sass/) course.

 <p align="center" >
   <a href="https://kien-trillo-app.netlify.com/">Live Demo</a>